 The New Testament sermon presentation is an embedded assignment that will be completed by all students for all sections of this course.
-The grading rubric for this assignment will be posted on Blackboard after its approval by the Pastoral Ministries Division.
+The grading rubric for this assignment is attached to the syllabus (p.
+11).
 Please complete the assignment according to the syllabus (rf., p.
 3) and the grading rubric.